Little Orphan Annie: Final resolution: Warbucks calls on Dick Tracy

 In 2013, the team behind Dick Tracy began a story line that would permanently resolve the fate of Annie.
 The week of June 10, 2013, featured several Annie characters in extended cameos complete with dialogue, including Warbucks, the Asp and Punjab.
 On June 16, Warbucks implies that Annie is still missing and that he might even enlist Tracy's help in finding her.
 Asp and Punjab appeared again on March 26, 2014.
 The caption says that these events will soon impact on the detective.

 The storyline resumed on June 8, 2014, with Warbucks asking for Tracy's assistance in finding Annie.
 In the course of the story, Tracy receives a letter from Annie and determines her location.
 Meanwhile, the name of the kidnapper is revealed as Henrik Wilemse, and he has been tracked to the city where he is found and made to disappear.
 Tracy and Warbucks rescued Annie, and the storyline wrapped up on October 12.

 Annie again visited Dick Tracy, visiting his granddaughter Honeymoon Tracy, starting June 6, 2015.
-This arc concluded Sept.
-26 2015 with Dick Tracy sending the girls home from a crime scene to keep them out of the news.
+This arc concluded September 26, 2015 with Dick Tracy sending the girls home from a crime scene to keep them out of the news.

 A third appearance of Annie and her supporting cast in Dick Tracy's strip began on May 16, 2019, and involves both B-B Eyes' murder and doubts about the fate of Trixie.
 The arc also establishes that Warbucks has formally adopted Annie, as opposed to being just his ward.

 Adaptations

+Radio

-RadioLittle Orphan Annie was adapted to a 15-minute radio show that debuted on WGN Chicago in 1930 and went national on NBC's Blue Network beginning April 6, 1931.
+Little Orphan Annie was adapted to a 15-minute radio show that debuted on WGN Chicago in 1930 and went national on NBC's Blue Network beginning April 6, 1931.
 The show was one of the first comic strips adapted to radio, attracted about 6 million fans, and left the air in 1942.
 Radio historian Jim Harmon attributes the show's popularity in The Great Radio Heroes to the fact that it was the only radio show to deal with and appeal to young children.